Seattle Aerospace Short Course - Instructors

 Travis Dahna

-2024 Seattle Aerospace Short Course: Aircraft Structural Loads: Criteria, Analysis, and Validation
+2026 Seattle Aerospace Short Course: Aircraft Structures: Analysis and Design

 C. Bruce Stephens